Glazzes/react-native-zoom-toolkit/docs/docs/components/snapbackzoom.md

 |------|---------|-----------------|
 | `ResizeConfig` | `undefined` | see [notes](#notes) |

-Dynamically recalculates `SnapBackZoom` component's `width` and `height` style properties to align with a given `aspect ratio` based on a `scale` value as the gesture scale increases.
+Dynamically recalculates `SnapbackZoom` component's `width` and `height` style properties to align with a given `aspect ratio` based on a `scale` value as the gesture scale increases.

 ### gesturesEnabled
 | Type | Default |